abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/cache.md

 ```

-### update sound contianer for `.config` usage
+### Update the sound container for `.config` usage

-The s-sound container need to read the `$HOME/.config/pulse/cookie` file.
+The `s-sound` container needs to read the `$HOME/.config/pulse/cookie` file.
-If we decide to put the `.config` as `emptyDir` volume, we need to add this volume to the sound container description.
+If you choose to use `.config` as an `emptyDir` volume, you need to add this volume to the sound container description.

 - update your `desktop.pod` dictionary to add the `config` volume into the volume list `'volumes': [ 'extrausers', 'tmp', 'config', 'log' ]`